alejocp00/alejocp00/README.md

-# Hello there!👋
+# 👈 Yeap, that's me

 ###

-My name is Alejandro.
-I'm a 4th year Computer Science student at MatCom, UH.
+Hello there!
+My name is Alejandro and I'm currently finishing my Computer Science degree at MatCom, UH.

 * 🌍  I'm based in La Habana, Cuba.
 * 🧠  I'm learning game development with Unity and Godot